bashelled/zash/README.md

 That's, uh, literally it.

 Zash+, though, adds git, time, and exit status.

-basically, it's a heavilly modified version of shini.
+Basically, it's a heavilly modified version of shini.